-When you can get life insurance without a medical exam
+When can I get life insurance without a medical exam?

 Why getting a no exam life insurance policy can cost more

 It's difficult for an insurance company to fully evaluate your lifestyle and health without health-related information.
 The higher risk they take on by offering insurance without the insight of a health exam is offset by a higher premium.
 If you have a medical condition that you manage well, you may still qualify for a typical life insurance policy with a more affordable premium than the no-exam options.
 Shop around by getting life insurance quotes before deciding to get life insurance with no medical exam.